 Sandra Dutton has published six books for children, the latest from Houghton Mifflin Harcourt, Mary Mae and the Gospel Truth.
 Dutton has an A.B. in Fine Arts and a Ph.D. in Rhetoric & Composition, and has taught English at the University of Louisville, New York Institute of Technology, and the University of Maine, Farmington.
 She now teaches creative writing in the graduate program at Southern New Hampshire University and research writing at Excelsior College.
 She was the founder, in 1982, publisher and editor of her own literary magazine, River City Review, in Louisville, Kentucky.
 Her musical, Just a Matter of Time, was most recently produced at Bridge Street Theatre in Catskill, New York.
 Dutton is now working on several projects.
 She and her husband have four grown sons, seven grandchildren, and now live in Savannah, Georgia.

 of the San Francisco Argonaut

 And then there were the songs he’d written, “The Chocolate Soldier Brigade,” “Little Ragged Ann”—he would sing them every so often, usually on a Saturday, or driving down the road.
 I have the sheet music he had made, copyright 1939 in San Francisco.
-Later I discovered they were part of a children’s musical he’d written and sent off to a publisher.
-The publisher rejected it and my dad never sent it out again.
+Later I discovered they were part of a children’s musical he’d written and sent off to Walt Disney.
+Disney said he developed everything "in house" and my dad never sent it out again.
 But every few years my mother would record a professional singing the songs—usually a friend of the family—and present the tape as a Christmas present.

 My Dad, Henry H. Hipkins, in his 20s